So, you’ve decided to quit your day job to get your very own social media agency off the ground.

 Declan Dunn from The Growth Generator has the following suggestion, ‘Start an agency with a few free clients, and learn what you’re worth, then charge for it.
 The experience will teach you so much, if you’re willing to learn.’

 Once you have a few clients, even the free ones, you’ll be able to use case studies and testimonials to attract even more clients.

-● Create a basic landing page on your website.
-If you don’t yet have a website, you can use a service like Unbounce to validate your start-up idea.
-The landing page should list 1 challenge your prospective clients are facing and how you can solve it for them.
+Create a basic landing page on your website.
+The landing page should list one challenge your prospective clients are facing and how you can solve it for them.
 There should be a simple form that captures their email and phone number.

 Hi [friend’s name],

 I hope you’re well.
 I’m going to be launching a new social media management service for [insert niche/vertical here].
 The #1 challenge they face is [insert challenge here] and I want to provide a new type of service that [insert your solution here].

 Do you know of anyone in this vertical that I could speak to?

 P.S.
 I’ve created a landing page that explains what I’ll be offering.
 If you can share this link with your friends on Facebook, I’d really appreciate it: [insert link to landing page]

 I hope you’re well.
 I’m going to be launching a new social media management service for small independent coffee shops.
 The #1 challenge they face is competing with the large coffee chains like Starbucks and I want to provide a specialist service that helps them drive more business by spreading the word on social media and attracting more coffee lovers to their establishments.

 Do you know of any coffee shop owners that may be interested in this?